DEFRA/sroc-service-team/releasing/cha.md

 [Sign off]
 ```

-#### Create calendar appointment
+#### Create INT calendar appointment

 Once a date and time has been agreed create a calendar appointment with approximately the following format in your Defra Outlook.
-Invite the WRLS development and test team leads.
+Invite the client service's development and test team leads.
 In `optional` add from the SROC team

 - project manager
 - test manager